shikumi-0/Valorant/README.md

 # valorant

 A new flutter application.
-The application gives the user information about the several maps of the game valorant.
+The application gives the user information about the several maps of the game valorant and the all the Agents.

+It's not completed yet.